People with a particular religious affiliation

 Shi’a.

-Historically the two groups differed over the successor to Muhammad and leadership of the Muslim community (the “Imam”): the Shi’ites believe the leader should be descended from Muhammad; whereas the Sunnis elect their leader from those who are pious and able to do the job effectively.24 Today, however, the main difference between these groups stem from the different cultures and traditions the two groups have developed over the centuries.
+Historically the two groups differed over the successor to Muhammad and leadership of the Muslim community (the “Imam”): the Shi’ites believe the leader should be descended from Muhammad; whereas the Sunnis elect their leader from those who are pious and able to do the job effectively.23 Today, however, the main difference between these groups stems from the different cultures and traditions the two groups have developed over the centuries.

 There is another approach to Islam, known as Sufism.
 It is an approach typified by a range of different mystical attitudes, values and practices, not a particular school or sect, so it can be found among many different “branches” of Islam.
 There have also been identifiable Sufi groups at different times and in different places.